2CentsCapitalHR/ai-engineer-task-mdShahzeb2111/README.md

 3. Enter your review question/request.
 4. Click "Run RAG Review".
 5. View the structured JSON summary, retrieved context, and AI-generated review.
+6. Download the review file in  .docx format.
 ---

 *Built with Streamlit, python-docx, FAISS, sentence-transformers, and Gemini.*